 When purchasing aloe juice, it's crucial to avoid products that contain aloe latex, aloin or aloe-emoin compounds.
 Additionally, aloe gel should not be taken directly from the plant as a home remedy, as the gel can be contaminated with aloe latex.
 Only gel or juice preparations specifically for internal use should be consumed.

-Should You Use Aloe Juice for Health Purposes?
+Using Aloe Juice for Health

-Due to the lack of supporting research, aloe juice cannot currently be recommended for any health problem.
 It's important to note that using aloe juice as substitute for standard treatment of a chronic condition may have serious health consequences.

 Baldwin AS Jr. "The NF-kappa B and I kappa B proteins: new discoveries and insights."
 Annu Rev Immunol.
 1996;14:649-83.